Detail search: Mecklenburg-West Pomerania

 This solid brick farmhouse is peacefully situated on a wooded field island, within sight of the traditional linear village along the road.
 The house was completely rebuilt in traditional construction style using original historic hard-fired bricks and based on the original plans of the old farmhouse.
 Construction was completed in 1997.

-• Asking Price By Offer
+• Asking price By Offer

 WOBIS Projektentwicklungs- und Beratungsgesellschaft